 In 2020, LACMA and Snap Inc. broadened their partnership with a new initiative, LACMA × Snapchat: Monumental Perspectives.
 A continuation of the institutions’ commitment to innovation, this initiative pairs artists with Snap Lens Creators to create site-specific AR monuments and murals throughout Los Angeles.
 LACMA and Snap have long collaborated on projects at the intersection of art and new technology, including LACMA’s Art + Technology Lab (2018–present) and the exhibition Christian Marclay: Sound Stories (2019).

-In 2021, LACMA announced Local Access, a partnership with four Southern California institutions made possible by Art Bridges.
-Local Access will bring special exhibitions drawn from LACMA's collection to four institutions in greater Southern California: Lancaster Museum of Art and History; Riverside Art Museum; Vincent Price Art Museum at East Los Angeles College; and California State University, Northridge, Art Galleries.
-Over the next several years, each partner will present three exhibitions that reframe and broaden traditional ideas about American art.
-Established in 2018, the Art Bridges Initiative expands access to American art across the United States.
+In 2021, LACMA announced Local Access, a partnership with four Southern California institutions as part of the Art Bridges Initiative, which expands access to American art across the United States.
+Over several years, Local Access will bring special exhibitions drawn from LACMA's collection to the Lancaster Museum of Art and History; Riverside Art Museum; Vincent Price Art Museum at East Los Angeles College; and California State University, Northridge, Art Galleries.

 Announced Local Access Exhibitions: